 Art In The Gambia

-The Gambia is the smallest country in Africa.
+The Gambia is the smallest country in continental Africa.
 It follows the banks of the River Gambia to the Atlantic Ocean.
 It is completely surrounded by Senegal except along its western coastal margin.
 There are just over 1.5 million people, with many different tribal groups speaking different local languages as well as English, French and Arabic.

 Compared to some of its near neighbours in West Africa, The Gambia has created few artistic ethnographic objects.
 Most villages had blacksmith-craftsmen, but the cultural area with huge expertise stretching across the generations and down through the centuries was that of music and oral traditions.
 Musicians played drums and the kora (a complex stringed instrument).
 Griots, storytellers and poets who preserved knowledge of ancestors and of oral traditions, were vital guardians of the culture.
 However, recent decades have seen a sudden blossoming in the visual arts and the emergence of a number of internationally respected artists.

 There are four really well-known Gambian visual artists who have exhibited widely, both within The Gambia and internationally.
 They are: